www.rubabk4course.com/courses |

 Updated August 2019

-The core curriculum has been updated.
-You must go through the following link for the latest information.
+- The core curriculum was updated in 2019.
+Please go through the following link for the latest information.

 Following is the list of modules to be examined in part 2 MRCOG.
 I have compiled them all for your ease.
 Please click on Reading Outline to know what to cover in each module.